Venture Strategy Bikes

 Another game changer is that 3D printers enable made-to-order production.
 Therefore, there is no need to hold inventory anywhere in the supply chain, and the costs to finance and store it are eliminated.
 Your students will have limited financial resources and complete accounting responsibility.
 They will design brands, as well as advertising and internet marketing campaigns.
 They will open up distribution channels and build a production facility.
 They hire workers and decide on the compensation packages, deal with demand projections and the basic concepts of production scheduling.
 After a test marketing phase, your students can pitch to outside investor for additional funding.
 They can invest this money in new R&D to bring out improved products and expand their distribution and production capacity in order to maximize their business performance.

 6 rounds, with each round taking about 2 hours per student.

 Grading is based on the balanced scorecard that measures profitability, customer satisfaction, market share in the targeted market segments, human resource management, asset management, financial risk, preparedness for the future and wealth.

 English.
-More languages and compete against the computer option available in the Personal Computers edition
+More languages available in the Personal Computers edition

 Read Dr. Ernest R. Cadotte's chapter from the Annals of Entrepreneurship Education and Pedagogy.